line/kotlin-jdsl/docs/en/kotlin-jdsl-roadmap.md

 ### MySQL

-Kotlin JDSL provides a Mysql-specific DSL that makes it easy to build MySQL queries.
+Kotlin JDSL provides a MySQL-specific DSL that makes it easy to build MySQL queries.

 ### Oracle